 The Visualization module handles delivering data insights to end users.
 The dashboards and commands of a digital twin rely on this module for correct functionality.

 Read more: Interactive 2D/3D Graphics for Web Projects

 Discover WebGL capabilities your business can benefit from

 Workflow, and APIs

-This module serves to pull and share data from different sources for building a DT solution.
-It is also responsible for changing the digital twin parameters and synchronizing the copy with its prototype in the physical world.
+Workflow and APIs serve to pull and share data from different sources for building a DT solution.
+It synchronizes the copy with its prototype in the physical world.

-It is essentially all about workflows, operations, processes, and event-based flows.
+This module is all about workflows, operations, processes, and event-based flows.